Diversity and discrimination

 - people with dependants and people without

-The term 'sexual orientation' refers to a person’s sexual attraction towards people of the same sex, people of the opposite sex, or people of the same sex and opposite sex.
+The term 'sexual orientation' refers to a person’s emotional, romantic or sexual attraction towards people of the same sex, people of the opposite sex, or people of the same sex and opposite sex.

-The Equality Commission for Northern Ireland provides information and advice about discrimination due to an individual's sexual orientation, or perceived orientation, or the sexual orientation of those they associate with.
+The Equality Commission for Northern Ireland has information and advice about discrimination due to an individual's sexual orientation, or perceived orientation, or the sexual orientation of those they associate with.

-If you think you have been treated unfairly because of your particular sexual orientation, you can seek advice and support from the Equality Commission for Northern Ireland and the Northern Ireland Human Rights Commission.
+If you think you have been treated unfairly because of your sexual orientation, you can get advice and support:

-The Race Relations (Northern Ireland) Order makes it unlawful to discriminate in the fields of:
+The Race Relations (Northern Ireland) Order makes it unlawful to discriminate in:

 - the disposal and management of premises